eCommerce Trends to Drive Your Long-Term Sales Strategy

 Mobile Will Keep Getting Bigger and Bigger: eCommerce Trends Long-Term Sales

 Your priority will be ensuring that pages reflect well on mobile, keeping in mind that you will need to adjust them for each due to the different diameters of the devices.
 Mobile phones are more susceptible to long, vertical scrolling.
-Your page folds will also be vastly different from that of desktop, and your CTAs can come lower.
-You will also need to rework your pop-ups or do away with them completely.
-Lastly, consider your page speed on mobile.
-Software and connectivity issues are totally different from desktop, so keep content, images, and features simpler of eCommerce trends long term.
+Your page folds will also be vastly different from that of a desktop, and your CTAs can come lower.

 Content Will Keep Evolving